litestar-org/litestar/docs/usage/openapi.rst

 OAuth2 in Swagger UI
 ++++++++++++++++++++

-The :attr:`swagger_ui_init_oauth <litestar.openapi.controller.OpenAPIController.swagger_ui_init_oauth>` variable allows you to configure OAuth2 settings when using Swagger UI to interact with your API.
-This variable should contain a dictionary of OAuth2-related settings that determine how Swagger UI behaves during OAuth2 authorization.

-The available options for swagger_ui_init_oauth correspond to the parameters described in the Swagger UI documentation for OAuth2 `here <https://swagger.io/docs/open-source-tools/swagger-ui/usage/oauth2/>`_.
+When using Swagger, OAuth2 settings can be configured via :attr:`swagger_ui_init_oauth <litestar.openapi.controller.OpenAPIController.swagger_ui_init_oauth>`, which can be set to a dictionary containing the parameters described in the Swagger UI documentation for OAuth2 `here <https://swagger.io/docs/open-source-tools/swagger-ui/usage/oauth2/>`_.

 We that you can preset your clientId or enable PKCE support.